Today I am sharing how our home got involved in filming movies, tv shows, and commercials. I am also sharing how to rent your home for movies.

 We have filmed movies, commercials, and tv shows at our home for almost twenty years.
 We filmed a commercial in September and a movie with Ben Affleck a year ago.
 Although the filming was less in 2020 due to the virus, please know that the film industry is backed up and slowly starting to film again.
 When the flood gates open, there will be a huge amount of filming.
 This means that now is the time to get your home registered with location companies.

 Ever since we moved into our home in 1998, filming has been a big part of our lives.

-First, let me share how we got started filming.
+First, let me share how we got started renting our home for movies.
 Shortly after we bought our home in 1998, someone left a flyer in our mailbox asking if we would be interested in filming a movie called “Thirteen Days” with Kevin Costner.
-Unfortunately, we were out of town and by the time I saw the flyer, it was too late.
+Unfortunately, we were out of town, and by the time I saw the flyer, it was too late.
 But it got me thinking.
-Could we make additional income filming in our neighboorhood?
+Could we make additional income filming in our neighborhood?
 I had seen movie trucks all of the time in South Pasadena so I thought we might be able to do it.